 In broad terms, a 1031 Exchange (also referred to as a "like-kind exchange") provides an exception to a seller of a business or investment property for the payment of tax on the gain at the time of the sale.
 The exception allows a seller to postpone paying tax on the gain if the seller reinvests the proceeds in similar property as part of a qualifying like-kind exchange.
 Gain deferred in a like-kind exchange is tax-deferred, but it is not tax-free.
 The use of a 1031 Exchange has always been a powerful tool for owners of investment and business property.

 Basics of a "Like-Kind Exchange"- both the relinquished property and the replacement property must meet certain requirements like being held for use in a trade or business or for investment and be similar enough to be considered "like-kind".

 Property owners also utilize the Reverse Exchange, which involves first acquiring the Replacement Property before the Exchangor sells the Relinquished Property.
 The Replacement Property is acquired through an exchange accommodation titleholder, where it is "parked" for no more than 180 days.
 The Exchangor must identify what Relinquished Property will be sold within 45 days after the accommodator closes on the Replacement Property.
 During the time the property is "parked", Exchangor sells the Relinquished Property.

 The team at District specializes in assisting clients with all aspects of the 1031 Exchange, ensuring a smooth and seamless process.

-The District Real Estate Advisors team picked up right where it left off in 2017.
-The ...
+The District Real Estate Advisors team has had an explosive year in the retail sector ...
 Read More

 Sign up for our mailing list to get latest updates